creationix/howtonode.org/articles/do-it-fast.markdown

       });
     }}

 `Do` expects async functions to not require the callback in the initial invocation, but instead return a continuable which can then be called with the `callback` and `errback`.
 This is done by manually currying the function.
-The "continuable" is the partially applied version of the function returned by the outer function.
+The "continuable" is the function returned by the outer function.
 The body of the function won't be executed until you finish the application by attaching a callback.

     divide(100, 10)(function (result) {
       puts("the result is " + result);